 A combustible liquid is a liquid having a has a flash point above 60.5 °C (141 °F) and below 93 °C (200 °F).

 Because of these flashpoints, they are labeled as Class 3 Hazardous Waste by the US Department of Transportation.

 Flammable and combustible liquids themselves do not burn.
-It is the mixture of their vapors and air that burns.
+It is the mixture of the vapors they produce coming into contact with air that actually burns.

 Vapors can flow from open liquid containers containing flammables and combustibles.
 These vapors from flammable and combustible liquids are heavier than air, so they collect in low areas like sewers, pits, trenches and basements if ventilation is not adequate.

 A vapor trail can spread far away from the liquid.
 If it comes in contact with an ignition source, the fire produced can flash back all the way to the liquid.

 Because of this vapor trail, flashback and fire can happen even if the actual liquid is hundreds of feet or several floors away.

 Because their vapors ignite and burn easily, flammable and combustible liquids have strict storage requirements.